 On that note, the 58480’s hand shower is an improvement over our previous handheld pick—a similar Delta, the 58471, with a higher 2.5 gpm flow and fewer nozzles.
 The 58471 sends out a blast of water in every setting, which is pleasant for most grown-ups but a bit too rough for washing little two- and four-footed creatures.
 The 58480’s hand shower offers a gentle spray, making it perfect for the task many people will use it for.
 But it also offers three heavier spray patterns, including that thumping massage—and with that long hose, it’s easy to reach down to massage sore feet or legs.
 Tested side by side against the 2.5 gpm model, we never felt this delivered a shortage of water; in fact, its stiffest spray patterns are still more forceful than most others we tried.

-Running about $125, the 58480 is not cheap.
-But it is designed to last for years and comes with a lifetime warranty against defects; even measured against a conservative five-year lifespan, that comes out to about 11 cents per day.
+The 58480 is not cheap.
+But it is designed to last for years and comes with a lifetime warranty against defects.
 Given its performance and utility—plus the simple pleasure of a great daily shower!—we consider it a real value.

 The key distinction: Like our main pick, this uses Delta’s H2Okinetic engineering, which delivers larger water droplets that the company claims create “the feeling of more water without using more water.”
 The difference comes down to how water is delivered to the nozzles.
 In most cheaper showerheads, water flows to a hollow chamber and spews out passively through an array of holes, with spray strength and dispersion determined by water pressure and gravity.
 A model like the 75152 channels water directly to each spray hole by a network of molded channels, giving you a steady, consistent spray from each nozzle hole regardless of your water pressure or the angle of the showerhead.